liferay/liferay-docs/develop/learning-paths/articles/06-enabling-search-and-indexing/01-enabling-search-and-indexing-for-guestbook-entries.markdown

 +$$$

-**Note:** By default, only three document fields are searched by Liferay's `LuceneIndexerSearcher`: "content", "description", and "title".
+**Note:** By default, only three document fields are searched by Liferay's `LuceneIndexSearcher`: `content`, `description`, and `title`.
 If you want other fields to be searched, you can add a custom facet to your `SearchContext`.
 Please see the [Faceted Search in Liferay]() tutorial for more details.

 $$$

 `doGetSummary` must also be implemented.
 It's easy to implement since you can call the `createSummary` method of `BaseIndexer`.
-You also limit the maximum size of the summary content using `summary.setMaxContentLength` method since the maximum content length is not set by the `Summary` constructor.
+You also limit the maximum size of the summary content using `summary.setMaxContentLength` since the maximum content length is not set by the `Summary` constructor.

 `doReindex` is overloaded and you need to provide implementations for each overloaded method.
 The first `doReindex` method takes a single object argument.
-You cast it to a guestbook entry and then retrieve Lucene document corresponding to the entry using the `getDocument` method of `BaseIndexer` which takes an object argument.
+You cast it to a guestbook entry and then retrieve the Lucene document corresponding to the entry using the `getDocument` method of `BaseIndexer` which takes an object argument.
 Then you invoke the `updateDocument` method of `SearchEngineUtil` to update (reindex) the document.

 The second `doReindex` method takes a `className` string argument and a